kingsdigitallab/cookiecutter-django/docs/project-generation-options.rst

     2. GCP_
     3. None

-    Note that if you choose no cloud provider, media files won't work.
+    Note that if you choose no cloud provider, the media files will be served by a local nginx instance.

 use_drf:
     Indicates whether the project should be configured to use `Django Rest Framework`_.